-Table 1 shows the dispositions by gender, age, and race/ethnicity.
-Most offenders sentenced in FY2012 were male (78%) and a bare majority, Caucasian (54%).
-The least common racial group was Asian/Pacific Islander (2%).
+Table 1 shows the dispositions distribution by gender, age, and race/ethnicity.
+Most offenders sentenced in FY2013 were male (76%) and a majority, Caucasian (52%).
+The least common racial group was Asian/Pacific Islander (3%).

-While the youngest offender sentenced in FY2012 was under 10 years old, most offenders cluster toward the upper end of the 14-17 year old age bracket.
+Most offenders cluster toward the upper end of the 14-17 year old age bracket.
 The single most common age at disposition was 16.